CodingLawyersClub/fundamentals/README.md

 code .
 ```

-Think of the `.` as here.
+Think of the `.` as "here."
 When you say `code .` you're telling the command line to open VSCode with the contents of this folder.

 VSCode should pop-up, and the repository only contains two files.
 This weird `_config.yml` file (ignore that) and `README.md`.
 Click `README.md`.
-You're now seeing the markup language that I use to make these README's :)
+You're now seeing the markup language that I use to make this very README :)

 ## Prepping